San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 - Length: 1,350 meters

 The crown jewel—regularly ranked among Europe's best urban beaches.
-The shell-shaped bay creates calm, clear water perfect for swimming.
-The promenade, with its ornate white railings and Art Nouveau street lamps, invites the paseo (evening stroll) that is central to Spanish social life.
+The shell-shaped bay creates calm, clear water that stays swimmable into October.
+The promenade, with its ornate white railings and Art Nouveau street lamps, was built for the paseo: the evening stroll that is non-negotiable in Basque social life.

 Activities:

-- Swimming: Lifeguards on duty June–September; water quality consistently excellent
+- Swimming: Lifeguards on duty June–September.
+Water quality is consistently excellent—San Sebastián tests weekly and publishes results.

-- Sunset watching: The western end near the Miramar Palace offers the best views
+- Sunset watching: The western end near Miramar Palace offers the best light.
+Arrive by 7:30 PM in summer.

 Practical:

-- Accessible beach area with amphibious chairs near the city hall
+- Accessible beach area with amphibious chairs near the city hall.
+Request in advance at the lifeguard station.

 Playa de Ondarreta